Detections

 Section titled “falcon_update_detections”Required scopes: Alerts: WRITE

-Use to change status (new, in_progress, reopened, closed), assign to a user by
+Use to change status (new, in_progress, reopened, closed), assign to a user by UUID,

-UUID, email address, or full name, append a comment, unassign, hide/show
+email address, or full name, unassign, append a comment, hide/show detections in the UI,

-At least one update parameter must be provided.
-Returns [] (empty list) on success; returns an error dict on failure.
+update parameter must be provided.
+Returns [] (empty list) on success, or

 Example prompts: